-I am a three time Past-President of the Atlanta Audubon Society and have served as Education Director, Vice-President and Director of Communications for Audubon.
-I was also the Chairperson of the Editorial Committee for the Georgia Ornithological Society and am currently on both the technical and advisory committees for the Important Bird Areas of Georgia.
+I am a three time Past-President of the Georgia Audubon and have served as Education Director, Vice-President and Director of Communications for Audubon.
 In addition, I have consulted on various environmental educational projects and wrote the bird curriculum for a joint program between Ecuador and Georgia entitled Our Shared Forests.
-I am also a certified Master Gardener for DeKalb County, Georgia and created a similar program, Master Birders, for Atlanta Audubon.
+I am also a certified Master Gardener for DeKalb County, Georgia and created a similar program, Master Birders, for Georgia Audubon.

 In 2008, I received the Writer of the Year Award from the Atlanta Branch of The National League of American Pen Women, Inc. and in 2010 received the Earle R. Greene Memorial Award by the Georgia Ornithological Society ofr Achievement in Ornithology and Bird Education.